sharfuzzaman/set_up_MySQL_database_server/README.md

-# How to set a MySQL database server in Linux
+# How to install a MySQL database server in Linux

 Install wget in your system first, We are going to download .deb package because debian linux has MariaDB database server instead of MySQL database server
 ```bash